noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

     // .get is made available via accessM which returns the Has map of all the environments?
     ZIO.accessM(_.get.log(line))
 }

 ///////////////////////
+// module pattern 1.5
+// not specificaly labeled 1.5
+// but a pattern copied from the testing docs
+///////////////////////

+// step 1
+// define a companion object
+// with a single trait specifying the capabilities of the service object MyPoop {
+  trait service {
+    def poop(): Task[Poop]
+  }
+}
+// define a module which provides access to the service trait MyPoop {
+  def myPoop: MyPoop.service
+}
+// step 2
+// define the live module which interacts with production resources trait MyPoopLive extends MyPoop {
+  def myPoop: MyPoop.service =
+    new MyPoop.service {
+      def poop(): Task[poop] = ???
+    }
+}
+// companion object for the live version object MyPoopLive extends MyPoopLive {
+  ...
+}
+// step 3
+// define the test version

+// define an object containing getters for the Service
+// ^ for easier to access the service as an environment effect
+// ^ now you can use myPoop.poop at the call site(s), instead of having to write ZIO.accessM at the call site(s) object myPoop {
+  def poop(): RIO[Nothing, Poop] = ZIO.accessM(...)
+}

+///////////////////////
 // service pattern 2.0